slack-ruby/slack-api-explorer/README.md

 ## Installation

 Create a new Bot Integration under [services/new/bot](http://slack.com/services/new/bot).
 Note the API token.
-You will be able to invoke metabot by the name you give it in the UI above.
+You will be able to invoke the explorer by the name you give it in the UI above.

 Run `SLACK_API_TOKEN=<your API token> foreman start`